 This double crust apple pie has a layer of pecan streusel right in the middle!

-The word is from German origin and means to scatter or sprinkled.
+The word is from German origin and means to scatter or sprinkle.
 The perfect description for what a streusel topping is.

 Back to this tasty Pecan Streusel Apple Pie.
 I wanted a double crust apple pie, with the tasty benefit of a nutty streusel, so I decided to layer that streusel in between the apples.
 Oh it’s glorious!

 I used my Perfect Pie Crust for the butter and flakey pastry.
 Click over to that post and get extra tips on how to make and roll out pie crust.
 The recipe makes a double crust, just right for an apple pie, deep dish or regular.